aviralkr77/Dynamic-BotFlow/README.md

 - React
 - Rasa

-Start Commands
+#Start Commands
-1 : "npm i" //to install all the node packages and dependecies 2 : "npm start" //to start the application , a web page will open on port 3000 or 3001[ if 3000 is pre occupied ]
+- "npm i" //to install all the node packages and dependecies
+- "npm start" //to start the application , a web page will open on port 3000 or 3001[ if 3000 is pre occupied ]

 ## Add your files